Show Notes on How to Improve Your Brain Function and Memory:

 Lack of Sleep

 Lack of sleep can have a lot of causes...too much caffeine, too much alcohol or sugar or refined carbohydrates, or even a nutrient deficiency leading to lack of sleep.
 Often times, this is a very simple remedy and can be at least temporarily improved with a few simple tweaks.
+If you're often having trouble getting to sleep, it might be worth trying some hemp cbd joints.
+CBD is great at making the body relaxed and it has lots of other benefits too.

 This one is a big one!
 Dehydration can wreck our brain function.
 How much water are you drinking in a day?
 It should be over about 100 ounces, and kids need a ton too!
 If you are petite, your requirements may be less than that, so play with it.
 Coffee, tea, sodas are all dehydrating and don't count towards your ounces!